Lea Michele to replace Beanie Feldstein as Fanny Brice in Funny Girl

 The singer will make her debut in the Broadway show on 6 September

-It’s time for Lea Michele to march her band out and beat her drum: The actress has been confirmed to replace Beanie Feldstein as Fanny Brice in the hit Broadway musical Funny Girl this fall.
+Lea Michele has been confirmed to replace Beanie Feldstein as Fanny Brice in the hit Broadway musical Funny Girl this autumn.

 The 35-year-old performer will be making her debut in the production on 6 September, according to the official Funny Girl on Broadway Twitter account.

+In a post on her own Instagram page shared shortly after the news broke, Michele called her casting “a dream come true”.

+“I’m so incredibly honoured to join this amazing cast and production and return to the stage playing Fanny Brice on Broadway,” she wrote.

-Feldstein’s final performance will be on 31 July, which was anoounced over the weekend via her Instagram.
-The actress said she’d be departing the show a whole two months earlier than planned because the production decided “to take the show in a different direction.”
+Feldstein’s final performance will be on 31 July.
+The actor is departing the show a whole two months earlier than planned because the production decided “to take the show in a different direction”.

 Over the years, Broadway fans have discussed how Michele would be a good fit for the role of Fanny Brice, long before the musical had been revived.